TanStack/table/docs/api/features/pagination.md

 nextPage: () => void
 ```

-Decrements the page index by one, if possible.
+Increments the page index by one, if possible.

 ### `getPageCount`